hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 }
 ```

-Now we can check which file needs formatting correction by bfollowing command
+Now we can check which file needs formatting correction by the following command
 ```bash
 $ terraform fmt -check
 main.tf